 No, that is not possible.
 We use a research laboratory and not a clinical or medical laboratory.
 Your DNA will only be used for research relating to Next Steps.

 Next Steps will not use your DNA for cloning humans.
 The use of human tissue and DNA is strictly controlled.
-The organisation that funds this research, the UCL Social Research Institute, and the committee which oversees access to the DNA for research, do not allow human cloning.
+The Centre for Longitudinal Studies, who run Next Steps, will not allow the samples for human cloning.

 You can withdraw your consent for the use of your sample at any time, without giving a reason, by writing to us at: